arcus/education_modules/intro_to_python/intro_to_python.md

 author:   Meredith Lee
 email:    leemc@chop.edu
-version:  1.0.0
+version:  1.1.0
 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
 title: Introduction to Python
 comment:  This module introduces the Python programming language, explores why Python is useful in research, and demonstrates how to write Python code in a Jupyter notebook (and why you might want to).
 long_description: Python is a versatile programming language that is frequently used for data analysis, machine learning, web development, and more.
 If are interested in learning about any of these topics and are new to programming, are joining a team where Python is used, or have just heard about Python and are looking for a general introduction to the language, this module is a good place to start.
 This is appropriate for someone at the beginner level.
-estimated_time: 1 hour
+estimated_time: 1 hr
 @learning_objectives

 After completion of this module, learners will be able to: